fieldtrip/website/tutorial/beamformingextended.md

     load segmentedmri

-Otherwise, the segmentation involves the following steps ((**[ft_volumesegment](https://github.com/fieldtrip/fieldtrip/blob/release/ft_volumesegment.m)** makes use of SPM.
-Note that you don't need a separate SPM installation, the required SPM-files are included in the FieldTrip release in the fieldtripXXX/external/spm8 directory)):
+Otherwise, the segmentation involves **[ft_volumesegment](https://github.com/fieldtrip/fieldtrip/blob/release/ft_volumesegment.m)** which makes use of SPM.
+Note that you don't need a separate SPM installation, the required SPM-files are included in the FieldTrip release in the fieldtripXXX/external/spm12 directory)):

     mri = ft_read_mri('subjectK.mri');